naumanch969/swiftcart-dashboard/README.md

 ## Swiftcart Dashboard

 Welcome to Swiftcart Dashboard!
-This MERN (MongoDB, Express, React, Node.js) based dashboard is designed to simplify the management of multiple e-commerce platforms in one place.
-With features like billboards, categories, sizes, colors, products, orders, Stripe integration, and authentication powered by Clerk, Swiftcart Dashboard streamlines your online store management experience.
+This Next.JS based dashboard is designed to simplify the management of multiple e-commerce platforms in one place.
+With features like billboards, categories, sizes, colors, products, orders, Stripe integration, and authentication powered by Clerk, Swiftcart Dashboard streamlines the online store management experience.

 ## Have a Look